atidyshirt/University/COSC367/notes.md

 > There is more information on SLD Resolution at the end of this lecture, this will
 > be needed in the assignment

-### Lecture Four: Declarative Programming
+### Lecture Four: Declarative Programming (Part One)

 **What is declarative programming?**

 Declarative programming is the use of mathematical logic to describe the logic of computation without describing its control flow

 - Knowledge bases and queries in propositional logic are made up of propositions and connectives
-- Predicate logic adds the notion of *predicates* and *variables*
+- Predicate logic adds the notion of _predicates_ and _variables_
-- We take a non-theoretical approach to predicate logic by introducing *declarative programming*
+- We take a non-theoretical approach to predicate logic by introducing _declarative programming_
 - useful for: expert systems, diagnostics, machine learning, parsing text, theorem proving, ...

 **Datalog**